landtax2/Zeropoint-Search/README.md

+# Status

+This is currently in the early stages of development and should not be used in a production environment.
+Future updates may break prior installations.
+This application should only be deployed in a LAN environment and not exposed to the public internet.

 # Zeropoint-Search

 This application is a comprehensive document search and analysis system, designed to handle file classification with advanced AI-powered features.
 It integrates various components for file processing, including text extraction, PII (Personally Identifiable Information) detection, and AI-based summarization and tagging.
 The system provides a web-based interface for users to search, view, and interact with the processed documents, as well as manage settings and generate reports.